paperclippete/Milestone2/README.md

 There have been several issues throughout development with my JS code breaking, I worked hard using console.logs and debuggers to pinpoint errors and fix them.
 There shouldn't be any errors displaying in the console.

-There is a well-known issue with Safari for iPhone displaying parallax backgrounds, I have looked into this but have decided to compromise my design for the smallest screens.
+There is a well-known issue with Safari for iPhone (*iPad too!*) displaying parallax backgrounds, I have looked into this but have decided to compromise my design for the smallest screens.

 There was a bug with the events API returning 'undefined' for some ticket prices.
 I created a function to check if the value was 'undefined' and provide a response for the user.